 Any real problem will usually consist of more than one step during a simulation.
 This might consist of a loading step or a step where we apply boundary conditions.

-Sometimes, we use the steps to define different phases of loading.
+Sometimes, we use a step in Abaqus to define different phases of loading.
 An example would be the simulation of a simple bow and arrow:

 - Step 1: stringing the bow to pretension the bowstring.